Meghan Markle’s Wedding Hairdresser Explains Her Royal Wedding ‘Messy Bun’

 Before she became the Duchess of Sussex, Meghan Markle made waves for her “messy’ bun hairstyles.
 Now, Meghan’s royal wedding hairstylist has revealed that he kept the bride’s signature look in mind when he came up with her look for the royal wedding.

-Royal wedding hairdresser, Serge Normant, admitted Meghan’s go-to ‘do is called a “messy bun.”
-According to People, Normant said of the style:
+Royal wedding hairdresser Serge Normant admitted Meghan’s go-to ‘do is called a “messy bun.”
+According to People, Normant said the following of the style.

 “It’s a messy bun, we call it.
 Messy in a controlled way — making sure it doesn’t become a whole mess after a few hours!”

-Normant, a New York-based hairstylist who was born and raised in Paris, said revealed it took slightly over 45 minutes to create Markle’s wedding day hairstyle.
+Normant, a New York-based hairstylist who was born and raised in Paris, revealed it took slightly over 45 minutes to create Markle’s wedding day hairstyle.

 “Her style is so easy and not contrived,” Normant said.
 “I wasn’t about reinvention.
 She has a beautiful head of hair and is gorgeous, so it was just easy.”